The Settlement Stone

-Some 7,000 years ago people were already settling here.
-They lived in so-called longhouses, which were living space, storage and stables at the same time.
-This stone was created in memory of the demonstrably oldest settlers of Westhofen.
-Also note the inscription on the plate donated by Mr Hilgert.
+About 7000 years ago, humans already settled here.
+They lived in so-called longhouses, which served as living space, storage, and stabling all at once.
+This stone was created in memory of the archaeologically proven oldest settlers of Westhofen.
+Also, pay attention to the inscription on the plate donated by Mr. Hilgert.

-On one of the photos you can see a reconstruction of an old Saxon homestead.
-In the background the long house.
-That's how the longhouses looked.
-They were residential buildings, warehouses and important, even stables.
+In one of the photos, you can see a reconstruction of an old Saxon homestead.
+In the background, the longhouse.
+This is how the longhouses may have looked.
+They were residential buildings, storage, and importantly, also stables.

-Behind the church to the left and right of the caterpillar track
+Behind the church to the left and right of the caterpillar path

 1266 retro ecclesiam